flutter/website/src/desktop.md

 #### macOS

-The `.app` file is self-contained, and can be distributed as-is.
+The `.app` is self-contained, and can be distributed as-is.

 #### Linux